304 North Cardinal St.

 The example given by Magic Leap on the need for diming in the CNN interview was hospital operating rooms.
 But these rooms (right) are filled with LCD monitors around the room and in the equipment.

-Before diving into the Magic Leap applications, it will be helpful to go through some of the basic issues first.
+Before diving into the Magic Leap applications, going through some of the basic issues will be helpful.

 The figure on the right shows the basic concept of what a lens does in three cases.